 - Creating one continuous block of work with no milestone deliverables along the way

-- Using poor task estimates or guesses instead of people's experience or production rates
+- Using poor task estimates or guesses instead of using people's experience or a database of production rates

-- Starting with an end date and making the schedule fit it
+- Starting with a finish date and making the schedule fit it

 - Assigning people for 100% of their time